Bijli Mahadev Trek

 Borsu Forest is a treat for trekkers.
 It's one of the most picturesque forest settings you will ever experience, and the forest extends for a significant distance, providing a picturesque camping spot for the day.
 Set up your camp and enjoy the serene surroundings amidst nature.

 Trek from Borsu Forest campsite to Shildhar.
-Sunset trek to Bijli Mahadev, and back to Shildhar
+Sunset trek to Bijli Mahadev, and back to Shildhar.
+Reach Karate by 6 PM.
+Drive back to Beas Bridge in Manali by 9 PM.

-Today's trek starts with a beautiful trail surrounded by deodar, and pine trees.
-Trek through the forest for about 2.5 kilometers until the trail through the trees concludes.
+Today's trek starts with a beautiful trail surrounded by deodar and pine trees.
+Trek through the forest for about 2.5 kilometres until the trail through the trees concludes.

 At this point, a semi-forest trail begins, leading you through a mud road flanked by trees on both sides.
 This road is rarely used by vehicles, except during festivals.

-As you walk further, you'll eventually reach a place called Shildhar, which will be your camping spot for the day.
+As you walk further, you'll eventually reach a place called Shildhar.
 Take a break, drop your bags, have lunch, and explore the area.

-Today's trek starts with a beautiful trail surrounded by deodar, and pine trees.
-Trek through the forest for about 2.5 kilometers until the trail through the trees concludes.
+Today's trek starts with a beautiful trail surrounded by deodar and pine trees.
+Trek through the forest for about 2.5 kilometres until the trail through the trees concludes.

 At this point, a semi-forest trail begins, leading you through a mud road flanked by trees on both sides.
 This road is rarely used by vehicles, except during festivals.

-As you walk further, you'll eventually reach a place called Shildhar, which will be your camping spot for the day.
+As you walk further, you'll eventually reach a place called Shildhar.
 Take a break, drop your bags, have lunch, and explore the area.

 Bijli Mahadev in Autumn (September to mid-November)